 How can the future of the European Union be designed?
 What opportunities are there, how can current challenges be overcome and crises turned around in a positive way?

-The European Future Summits at the EAB (European Academy of Berlin) bring together experts, policy makers and activists who address these questions and develop sound contributions to ongoing debates on key issues in European politics.
+The European Future Summits at the European Academy of Berlin bring together young experts, policy makers and activists who address these questions and develop sound contributions to ongoing debates on key issues in European politics.
 Fostering far-reaching and inclusive debates on the future of Europe and shaping this future in common account for the overarching objectives of this project.

-The project thereby consists of a number of scenario workshops – the European Future Summits – and corresponding public debates.
+The project consists of three scenario workshops – the European Future Summits – and a corresponding evening event.
 During the workshops, the participants explore major developments and events in European politics, economy and society, while exploring and developing scenario-making as a format of participatory and progressive dialogue.

-Further information on the project as well as calls for participation in the workshops will be posted on this website.
+Further information on the project as well as calls for participation for each workshop will be posted on this website (please see links below).

 The European Future Summits Project takes place with support of the Federal Foreign Office.